 I think you can see a key difference between old and new who in these two scenes here.
 In New Who everything has to be so big all of the time.

-The Master vs the Doctor has to have the Master age the Doctor, wreck devastation upon the entire earth, involve millions of people getting slaughtered, the companion go on the run.
+In New Who, the Master vs the Doctor has to have the Master age the Doctor, wreck devastation upon the entire earth, involve millions of people in the crossfire, have the companion go on the run.

 Best Final Doctor Story With The Master: Logopolis vs The End of Time